trianacerda/foundations-1-projects/README.md

  https://ytmp3.cc/converter/

-# simplePlay
+# SimplePlay

-simplePlay is a frontend app that was specifically designed for a user who is visually impaired that also experiences mobility issues. simplePLay provides an ability based UI feature to give control of a preloaded playlist created by an outside user. simplePlay is tailored to be inclusive in regards to specific barriers, allowing an individual to access wonderful music.
-Along with beautifully designed features, simplePLay has a grab bag of wonderful colors to chose from.
+SimplePlay is a frontend app that was specifically designed for a user who is visually impaired that also experiences mobility issues.
+SimplePLay provides an ability based UI feature to give control of a preloaded playlist created by an outside user.
+SimplePlay is tailored to be inclusive in regards to specific barriers, allowing an individual to access wonderful music.
+Along with beautifully designed features, SimplePLay has a grab bag of wonderful colors to chose from.

-simplePlay resolves a specific problem related visual and mobility barriers. simplePlay was designed with a team member's immediate family in mind.
-Most people love music and the inability to independently access this can be difficult. simplePlay allows any user to access preload music with 2 touches.
+simplePlay resolves a specific problem related visual and mobility barriers.
+SimplePlay was designed with a team member's immediate family in mind.
+Most people love music and the inability to independently access this can be difficult.
+SimplePlay allows any user to access preload music with 2 touches.
 The first touch is to open the app, second is to start playing music.
-The playlist is previous selected by an exteral user. simplePlay brings accessibility and great tunes for all.
-Specifically, simplePlay brings hope back to someone who loves music but lost the ability to easily access it.
+The playlist is previous selected by an exteral user.
+SimplePlay brings accessibility and great tunes for all.
+Specifically, SimplePlay brings hope back to someone who loves music but lost the ability to easily access it.

  Tools: GitHub, JavaScript, CSS
 ## Dev Team: Alice, Evon, Justin, and Triana